Skip to content

 image.png

-Step 3: Connect to the Server via Terminal
+Step 3: Connect to the Terminal and Log in to the Server

-If you already know how to connect to a terminal, or have Xshell or other SSH terminals, you can skip this step and go directly to the next.
+If you already know how to connect to the terminal, or have other SSH terminals such as Xshell, you can skip this step and go directly to the next section.

 On the product information page, find Xterm.js Console and click it.
-Then, follow the steps shown below:
+Then follow the instructions below:

 image.png